cesko-digital/movapp/README.md

   - This website, as well as mobile apps pull the data from the CDN.

 - **Generating PDFs**
-  - Pages donwloadable as PDFs have a `pdf.tsx` file next to their `index.html`, this file contains the simplified PDF version of the page.
+  - Pages donwloadable as PDFs have a `pdf.tsx` or `pdf/[param].tsx` file next to their `index.html`.
+This file contains the simplified print-friendly version of the page.
+    - Tip: Flexbox or CSS grid styling can result in ugly page break inside rows/elements.
+Prefer using tables, divs, paragraphs in combination with [break-inside](https://developer.mozilla.org/en-US/docs/Web/CSS/break-inside) CSS rule to produce clean page breaks.
   - The page is generated during `npm run build` and then the `exportPdfs.ts` post-build script uses `pupeeteer` to turn the html file into a PDF a saves it in the `public/pdf` folder.
 See the script for implementation details.
   - The generated PDFs are not commited to git, but generated on Vercel with every deployment.
   - The pdfs inside public folder are then accesible from regular Next pages: `<a href="/pdf/generatedFile".pdf>Download PDF</a>`